 Being a small town, Oakfield - Elba does not have a public transit system used by locals to get to and from work.

-The education level of Oakfield - Elba citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.83% of adults 25 and older in Oakfield - Elba have a college degree.
+The percentage of adults in Oakfield - Elba who are college-educated is close to the national average for all communities of 21.84%: 20.83% of the adults in Oakfield - Elba have a bachelor's degree or advanced degree.

 The per capita income in Oakfield - Elba in 2022 was $31,558, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $126,232 for a family of four.
 However, Oakfield - Elba contains both very wealthy and poor people as well.